 However, you should also consider the rest of your trip itinerary and other factors.
 It might be wise to choose a particular place that fits your trip best instead of just looking at the accommodation or its price.

 For example, we stayed in Grundarfjörður on the northern side of the peninsula, because we had to catch an early morning ferry from Stykkishólmur to the Westfjords.
-It was also the only place where we found accommodation for 5 people in high season.
+It was also the only place where we found accommodation for 5 people in the high season.
 I was also secretly hoping to see auroras at the nearby Kirkjufell Mountain (which didn’t happen because it just didn’t get dark enough in the last week of August)…

 So, this was our guide to Snaefellsnes hotels.
 Just one last tip – book your accommodation as soon as you know your travel dates.
 Especially in the high season, hotels in Iceland fill up months in advance.

 Planning a trip and have any questions?
 Check out our other Iceland travel resources below.
 Have a specific question about staying in Snaefellsnes?
 Leave a reply under this article.